awsdocs/amazon-ecs-developer-guide/doc_source/firelens-example-taskdefs.md

 The following task definition example demonstrates how to specify a log configuration that forwards logs to a CloudWatch Logs log group\.
 For more information, see [What Is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch Logs User Guide*\.

-In the log configuration options, specify the log group name and the Region it exists in\.
+In the log configuration options, specify the log group name and the AWS Region it exists in\.
 To have Fluent Bit create the log group on your behalf, specify `"auto_create_group":"true"`, to set the fluentd\-buffer\-limit use `log-driver-buffer-limit`\.
 You can also specify the task ID as the log stream prefix, which assists in filtering\.
 For more information, see [Fluent Bit Plugin for CloudWatch Logs](https://github.com/aws/amazon-cloudwatch-logs-for-fluent-bit/blob/master/README.md)\.

 ```
 {